To develop an understanding of people and situations in Japan in social and cultural context

 Applications will be processed on a rolling basis until all places have been filled.
 Therefore, early applications are strongly encouraged.

-Applications submitted after 31 March 2022 may be considered, subject to availability of places.
+Applications submitted after 22 April 2022 may be considered in make-up round , subject to availability of places.

 Students are required: